-Unlike the CRH System, endoscopic banding requires a patient to prep by fasting, and to be sedated during treatment.
-Much more invasive than CRH, it is more expensive than, and more frequently associated with post procedure pain than CRH.
-It also requires a physician to use a suction device to keep the rectal area clear during the procedure.
+Unlike the CRH System, endoscopic banding requires a patient to prepare by fasting, and to be sedated during treatment.
+Much more invasive than CRH, it is also more expensive and more frequently associated with post procedure pain than CRH.
+Additionally, it requires a physician to use a suction device to keep the rectal area clear during the procedure.
 The CRH System, on the other hand, requires no preparation, no fasting, and allows the bands to be placed more quickly, easily, and painlessly.

 What about IRC?